skroed/see_and_hear/README.md

 # 🎤👀 See & Hear: Multimodal Directional Audio System
+## Demo
+🎥 Short video showing how user looks left / right → audio routes to left mic and how hands can be used to overwrite the head pose see [here](https://www.youtube.com/watch?v=stDaze9vgrw).

+📓 System description video see [here](https://www.youtube.com/watch?v=Pk42RZy6LF8).

+---

 ## Overview
 **See & Hear** is a multimodal prototype that combines **computer vision** and **audio routing** to enable context-aware, directional audio capture.